IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/sequences.md

 ```

 {% hint style="warning" %}
-**The example above is merely an example of the syntax used to create an action sequence and should not be run.**
+**The instruction above is merely an example of the syntax used to create an action sequence and should not be run.**
 {% endhint %}

 Using a sequence can remove the need to manually invoke actions and sit idle waiting for a response.
 In the example above, a sequence would be created for each serverless function in the application, combing the action doing the authentication followed by the actual request processing action.